RocketChat/docs-old/legal/dmca-policy.md

 ## Rocket.Chat Copyright Dispute Policy

-In accordance with the DMCA, we’ve adopted the policy below toward copyright infringement.
+In accordance with the DMCA, weÃÂ¢ÃÂÃÂve adopted the policy below toward copyright infringement.
 We reserve the right to \(1\) block access to or remove material that we believe in good faith to be copyrighted material that has been illegally copied and distributed by any of our advertisers, affiliates, content providers, members or users and \(2\) remove and discontinue service to repeat offenders.

 **\(1\) Procedure for Reporting Copyright Infringements.**

-If you believe that material or content residing on or accessible through the services infringes your copyright \(or the copyright of someone whom you are authorized to act on behalf of\), please send a notice of copyright infringement containing the following information to Rocket.Chat’s Designated Agent to Receive Notification of Claimed Infringement \(our “Designated Agent,” whose contact details are listed below\):
+If you believe that material or content residing on or accessible through the services infringes your copyright \(or the copyright of someone whom you are authorized to act on behalf of\), please send a notice of copyright infringement containing the following information to Rocket.ChatÃÂ¢ÃÂÃÂs Designated Agent to Receive Notification of Claimed Infringement \(our ÃÂ¢ÃÂÃÂDesignated Agent,ÃÂ¢ÃÂÃÂ whose contact details are listed below\):

 \(a\) A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright that has been allegedly infringed;
  \(b\) Identification of works or materials being infringed;